baltricks/my-ml-page/blog/2020/creating-this-blog/index.md

 I created a directory structure for my future posts and made my adaptations in the *index.md* (as the home page of the blog) and *_config.yml* (the theme configuration).
 For layout customization I copied the *_layouts/default.html* from the origin into my repository and made my (minor) changes.

-So I could start writing my first post and referencing it in my home page of the blog (*index.md*).
+So I could create my first post file (*<postname>.md*) and reference it in my home page of the blog (*index.md*).
 The posts are written in the markdown syntax of the github platform.
 You can find a short markdown guide [here](https://guides.github.com/features/mastering-markdown/).

+When I began to fill my first post with content I changed my procedure.
+Before that moment I did all editing via browser in the GitHub web site.
+But then I changed to my local computer.
+I used my *Git Bash* to clone the repository and made my editing locally with *Visual Studio Code*.
+There is a very nice extension called *Markdown All in One* which helps you writing pages in the markdown syntax.
+Now - when ready for publishing I only have to push it to its origin repository.
+The GitHub page updates automatically.